-Lord Adonis is a Labour peer, chairman of the National Infrastructure Commission, and a historian, author of (among other things) Making Aristocracy Work: The Peerage and the Political System in Britain, 1884-1914.
+Lord Adonis is a Labour peer, until recently chairman of the National Infrastructure Commission, and a historian, author of (among other things) Making Aristocracy Work: The Peerage and the Political System in Britain, 1884-1914.
 Kwasi Kwarteng is Conservative MP for Spelthorne, and a historian, author of (among other things) Ghosts of Empire: Britain's Legacies in the Modern World.
 He is a trustee of the History of Parliament Trust.

 The lecture is free and open to the public but you will need a ticket to attend.
 If you would like to do so, please contact us.